Code-Institute-Submissions/ci_milestone_project_2_noahs_ark_animal_roundup/README.md

 #### Design Choices

 - **Font:** Bubblegum Sans was chosen for its whimsical, fun style plus it popped nicely when given a black outline.
 - **Icons:** The music, SFX and reset icons were all chosen for their obvious, commonly used meanings.
-The clock for the hardmode icon highlighted that the time is affected.
 The cursor was chosen to highlight the story of Noah's Ark without making it too biblical for a growing secular audience.
 - **Colours:** The colours were chosen to continue the jungle and bush themes created by the background image, grass and vine imagery and rustling noises.
 - **Styling:** Colours were kept as consistent as possible with also taking in visibility vs the background into consideration.
 - **Backgrounds:** The tropical image was chosen to continue the tropical jungle theme as encouraged by the audio, animal choices and plant graphics.